backstage/backstage/docs/frontend-system/architecture/07-routes.md

 import { rootRouteRef } from './routes';

 const rootPage = createPageExtension({ // [2]
-  // Ommiting name since it is the root page
+  // The `name` option is omitted since this is the root page
   defaultPath: '/'
   routeRef: rootRouteRef,
   loader: async () => <Page>Root Page</Page>